Financial Support for Ph.D. in Theology

 - In their first two years of funding, the students spend:

-- 14-18 hours per week assisting one or two faculty members in research and/or teaching assistance.
+- 14-18 hours per week assisting one or two faculty members in research and/or teaching assistance in their first two semesters.

 - teach one section each semester, normally a regular course with 35 students, either "Faith and Critical Reasoning" or one of the "Sacred Texts and Traditions" courses